Scouting in Northern Ireland: Down & Connor Scout County

 Down & Connor Scout County covers County Antrim, County Down and Belfast with a total of 15 Groups.
 The 2006 Phoenix National Patrol Challenge was held at Tollymore Forest Park County Down.

 Erne Scout County

 Erne Scout County covers County Fermanagh with a total of 7 Groups.

 Errigal Scout County

-Covers part of counties Tyrone, Derry and Donegal with a total of 17 Groups.
+Covers part of counties Tyrone, Londonderry and Donegal with a total of 17 Groups.

 Dalriada Scout County

-Covers part of counties Tyrone, Derry and Antrim with a total of 9 Groups.
+Covers part of counties Tyrone, Londonderry and Antrim with a total of 9 Groups.